Bestra/ember-data-sti-guide/README.md

       tasks: [{id: 5, type: 'GroceryTask'}] //array of tasks }
     ```
+##The mile-high todo list
+* Create a new `ApplicationSerializer` that overrides `extractSingle`, `extractArray`, and `pushPayload`.
+Each method has to
+be modified to extract a task's `type` and use it appropriately when pushing data into the store.
+* Create a `TaskSerializer` that extends `ApplicationSerializer`.
+Override `serializeIntoHash` to set the outgoing payload's root
+to `task` rather than a task subtype.
+* Create a `TaskAdapter` that overrides `pathForType` to be 'tasks'.
+Every task subclass will need to use an adapter that
+extends the `TaskAdapter`.
+* Override the `Store`'s `push` method to always get the model type from `data.type` instead of deferring to the passed-in `type`.
+* Add a `findTask(id)` method to the store that finds any subclass of `Task`.
+* For any `Task` relationships use `polymorphic: true`.
+* Modify the Rails serializers to embed task ids and types in relationships rather than just the ids.
 ##Ember

 The Ember Store divides stores models in buckets based on the type of model (see the implementation of [recordForId](http://emberjs.com/api/data/classes/DS.Store.html#method_recordForId)).
-It doesn't take subclasses into account.
+Ember has no direct concept of a subtype, _per se_.
 For our implementation we didn't want to have to rewrite the store but rather try to satisfy the API's requirements with as few changes as possible relative to the existing code.
 Once our models are in the Store they behave just like any other Model.
 All the nasty stuff is confined to sending and recieving data from the API.
 The stuff we're going to do isn't rocket science, but it touches the Adapter, Serializer, and Store in a few different places.
 I'd highly recommend Tony Schneider's [Rainy Day Ember Data] (https://speakerdeck.com/tonywok/rainy-day-ember-data) presentation.
 He lays out the parts of the serialization process very nicely.

 Reiterating what we want to happen:
 * Ember should use the `/tasks/` endpoint for anything task-related.  `store.find('task', 5)` and `someTask.save()` should hit `/tasks/*` regardless of which subtype it is.  `/grocery_tasks/` is no good.